andrewdaotran/cancun-deadpool-app/NOTESSS.md

 10/09/23

-- Need to fix results.overUnderAnswers[index + 1].answer in className in ResultsCard,js
+- Need to fix results.overUnderAnswers[index + 1].answer in className in ResultsCard.js
+  (fixed) 10/16/2023